 Focal Range

 Nikon 24mm f2.8D is a prime lens with fixed focal lenght of 24mm.
-When it is mounted on an APS-C sensor camera with 1.5x crop, it provides an 35mm (FF) equivalent of 36mm.
+When it is mounted on an APS-C sensor camera with 1.5x crop, it provides a 35mm (FF) equivalent of

-Nikon 14mm f2.8D ED is a prime lens with fixed focal lenght of 14mm.
-When it is mounted on an APS-C sensor camera with 1.5x crop, it provides an 35mm (FF) equivalent of 21mm.
+On the other hand, the Nikon 14mm f2.8D ED is a prime lens with fixed focal lenght of 14mm.
+When it is mounted on an APS-C sensor camera with 1.5x crop, it provides a 35mm (FF) equivalent of 21mm.